ldaptools/ldaptools-bundle/README.md

 ### Installation

-The recommended way to install LdapTools is using [Composer](http://getcomposer.org/download/):
+The recommended way to install the LdapToolsBundle is using [Composer](http://getcomposer.org/download/):

 ```bash
 composer require ldaptools/ldaptools-bundle